Updated June 12, 2023

 Here are 2 examples of successful negotiations that you can use to spruce up your resume.

 - Cross-team leadership:

-Nothing hones your communication skills quite like leading a project across multiple teams, each with their own (often conflicting) goals.
+Nothing hones your communication skills quite like leading a project across multiple teams, each with its own (often conflicting) goals.
 These opportunities challenge you to listen to all parties, train others on the benefits of the common goal, subtly negotiate with them for their agreement and support and mentor them until successful completion.
 So capture examples where you successfully led cross-team negotiations.
-This could be something as simple as choosing the caterer for your company, or as complex as assessing the wins and losses of the past quarter.
+This could be as simple as choosing the caterer for your company or as complex as assessing the wins and losses of the past quarter.

 - Actively participating in a standardization process:

 If you’ve ever been a part of a standardization process (like quality certifications, drafting of mission statements, etc.), then you’re sure to have realized the sheer volume of communication challenges these situations can bring up.
 Standardization processes often deliver (intangible) benefits that not everyone cares about.
 This means that you will face a lot of resistance upfront from others.
 But if you’ve been an active participant in a successful standardization process, then you’ve learnt the trick to go beyond people’s resistance and effectively draw them into a common point of view.
 It’s fantastically effective communication!

 With companies expanding globally, employees no longer have the luxury of constant face-to-face communication with peers, clients, or even within teams.
 We have to use alternative means of communication like e-mails, technical proposals, blogging or even social media posts.
 Finally, it all comes down to writing.